Skip to Main Content

 Common Types of Prescription Drugs

-As you likely know, there are numerous different types of prescription drugs for all manner of ailments and conditions.
-In general, the most common prescription drugs are the ones most often found as the basis for prescription drug charges, including:
+As you likely know, there are numerous different types of medication available by prescription for all manner of ailments and conditions.
+In general, the most commonly abused substances are the ones most often found as the basis for drug charges, including:

 • Xanax